Country Portfolio Jordan

 Jordan’s economy is dominated by micro, small and medium-sized enterprises, 90% of which have experienced a decline following the pandemic.
 Workers, therefore, remain vulnerable and in the long run, business efficiencies are compromised.
 This has significant economic implications as a 2018 ILO study exemplified that the lack of female participation in the labor force alone results in a loss of 21% in the value of the national GDP.

 To help the private sector in Jordan create a pathway to decent youth employment that is in line with the youth’s ambitions, we launched our first Jordan Call in 2021.
-Following the innovative responses initiated by the private sector and the number of meaningful youth employment programs, we opened a second Call for Solutions in 2022.
+Following the innovative responses initiated by the private sector and the number of meaningful youth employment programs, we opened a second Call for Solutions in 2022 which has now been concluded.

 Our Portfolio in Jordan